 Jonathan Russell (b.
-1979) believes deeply in the power of creative music-making to inspire, move, and connect people.
-This belief is the driving force behind all of his activities as a composer, performer, teacher, and musical event organizer.
+1979) creates music by turns tender and fierce, playful and profound, raw and refined, propulsive and still.
+In his work, he seeks to embody and express the full range of human experience in a way that speaks directly to people’s hearts, minds, and bodies.

-Jonathan has a deep love for the bass clarinet; its extraordinary sound and spirit drive much of his work.
+While he composes for all sorts of instruments, the extraordinary sound and spirit of the bass clarinet in particular is a driving force behind much of his work.
 His numerous compositions for bass clarinet(s) include solo works, sonatas, concertos, duets, trios, quartets, chamber works, and large bass clarinet ensembles.
 He was a longtime member of the Edmund Welles bass clarinet quartet, which channeled the ecstatic power of heavy metal through the deep acoustical resonances of four bass clarinets.
 He is a member, with Jeff Anderle, of the Sqwonk bass clarinet duo, which for the past 15 years has devoted itself to creating a new repertoire of expressive, vital, joyous music for two bass clarinets.
 He is also the founder and leader of Improbable Beasts, a professional 15-member bass clarinet ensemble in the Boston area.
 This group represents the culmination of Jonathan’s bass clarinet journey, allowing him to fully realize the richly-textured, harmonious, ferocious music of his dreams.

 Jonathan also has a significant body of work for “bass clarinet-adjacent” instruments such as Bb clarinets, saxophones, and other wind instruments.
-He loves the deeply human, physical quality of breath-produced sound, the wide range of colors winds can produce, and the vast range of musical genres they can tap into, from Mahlerian bombast to jazz, klezmer, Balkan, Dixieland, funk, Latin, and beyond.
+He loves the deeply human, physical quality of breath-produced sound, the wide spectrum of colors winds can produce, and the vast range of musical genres they can tap into, from Mahlerian bombast to jazz, klezmer, Balkan, Dixieland, funk, Latin, and beyond.
 His many wind-based compositions include works for solo saxophone, clarinet duet and trio, clarinet choir, saxophone choir, reed quintet, wind/brass octet, wind band, and clarinet and saxophone concertos.
+His wind works have been commissioned and performed by ensembles such as the Eastman Saxophone Project, Eastman Wind Ensemble, Imani Winds, Splinter Reeds, Nomad Session, Égide Duo, and Paradise Winds.
+His recent “Groovetudes” for saxophone and piano was commissioned by the International Saxophone Academy as a competition piece for their Young Artist competition.
+Jonathan also writes for more conventional ensembles: orchestras, string quartets, choirs, mixed chamber ensembles, solo piano, etc., and these works have been performed by groups such as the San Francisco Symphony, Roomful of Teeth, So Percussion, and JACK quartet, among many others.

-Jonathan also writes for more conventional ensembles: orchestras, string quartets, choirs, solo piano, etc., and has recently dabbled in electronic composition (and hopes to dabble more).
-He loves the music of the past, and one of his favorite ways of connecting with it is by arranging it for implausible combinations of modern instruments, such as J.S.
-Bach’s Toccata and Fugue in D Minor for two bass clarinets; Stravinsky’s The Rite of Spring and Rimsky-Korsakov’s Scheherazade for woodwind quintet; and Henry Purcell’s Dido’s Lament for bass clarinet choir, among many others.
+Arranging music of the past for implausible combinations of modern instruments is another one of Jonathan’s favorite activities.
+Imani Winds commissioned his woodwind quintet arrangements of The Rite of Spring and Scheherazade, which the ensemble has performed dozens of times throughout the United States and internationally.
+Other examples include Bach’s Toccata and Fugue in D Minor and Dear Theodosia from Hamilton for two bass clarinets; The Rite of Spring for electric guitar, percussion, and two bass clarinets; and Ligeti’s harpsichord work Hungarian Rock for reed quintet.